White pattern header image 1 v2

 Materiality is an assessment of how the activities of a business impact society, the environment, specific stakeholders and the finances of the business itself.
 That business may have caused these impacts, contributed to them or have links to the impacts.

-At Meridian we consider both impact materiality (society, environment and stakeholders) and financial impact (how they do or may impact our bottom line).
+To do this, Meridian considers both impact materiality (society, environment and stakeholders) and financial impact (how they do or may impact our bottom line).
 This is known as double materiality.

 Closely related material impacts are then grouped into material topics.